-Every animal adopted from Heartland has been spayed or neutered and received up-to-date vaccinations before they are adopted.
-While adoption fees, donations, and other fundraising covers these expenses, there just isn’t funding in our budget to cover out of the ordinary expenses.
-The Dr. Do More fund was created to enable Heartland Animal Shelter to provide care for treatable animals that require specialized medical or behavioral care and rehabilitation.
-This helps us save more homeless pets within our service area, and those we would not otherwise have the resources to save.
+Every animal adopted from Heartland has been spayed or neutered, microchipped and vaccinated before they are adopted.
+While adoption fees cover these expenses, there just isn’t funding in our budget to cover extraordinary expenses as a non-profit organization with limited resources.
+The Dr. Do More Fund was created to enable Heartland Animal Shelter to provide care for treatable animals that require specialized medical or behavioral care and rehabilitation.
+This helps us save more homeless pets that we would not otherwise have the resources to save.

 On March 27, 2007 our staff members met a three-month-old Spaniel/Dachshund mix puppy in need of rescue at Chicago Animal Care and Control.
-This puppy – who has since been named Esther – was born with backwards twisted front legs.
+This puppy, who was later named named Esther, was born with backwards twisted front legs.
 As she sat alone in her cage with the saddest look in her eyes, we couldn’t just walk away and leave her behind.
 We knew the road ahead would not be easy, but we had faith that Heartland supporters would help us do what was needed to give Esther a second chance.